juglab/EmbedSeg-napari/README.md

 # EmbedSeg-napari

 Here, we attempt to extend **`EmbedSeg`** for use with **`napari`**.
-This is in an eraly phase of development and useability should become better in the upcoming weeks.
+This is in an early phase of development and useability should become better in the upcoming weeks.
 Please feel free to open an issue, suggest a feature request or change in the UI layout.

 ----------------------------------